AI-Powered Evaluation Report Framework Mapping and Synthesisa

 What is Evaluatr?

-Evaluatr is an AI-powered system designed to automate the complex task of mapping evaluation reports against structured frameworks.
-Initially developed for IOM (International Organization for Migration) evaluation reports and the Strategic Results Framework (SRF), it transforms a traditionally manual, time-intensive process into an intelligent, interpretable workflow.
+Evaluatr is an AI-powered system that automates mapping evaluation reports against structured frameworks while maintaining interpretability and human oversight.
+Initially developed for IOM (International Organization for Migration) evaluation reports and the Strategic Results Framework (SRF), it transforms a traditionally manual, time-intensive process into an efficient, transparent workflow.

-The system maps evaluation reports—often 150+ pages of heterogeneous content—against hierarchical frameworks like the SRF, which contains objectives, enablers, and cross-cutting priorities, each with specific outcomes, outputs, and indicators.
-Evaluatr targets the output level for optimal granularity and connects to broader frameworks like the Sustainable Development Goals (SDGs) for interoperability.
+The system maps evaluation reports against hierarchical frameworks like the SRF (objectives, enablers, cross-cutting priorities, outcomes, outputs, indicators) and connects to broader frameworks like the Sustainable Development Goals (SDGs) for interoperability.

-Beyond automation, Evaluatr prioritizes interpretability and human-AI collaboration.
-IOM evaluators can understand the mapping process, audit AI decisions, perform error analysis, build training datasets over time, and create robust evaluation pipelines—ensuring the AI system aligns with business needs through actionable, transparent, auditable methodology.
+Beyond automation, Evaluatr prioritizes interpretability and human-AI collaboration—enabling evaluators to understand the mapping process, audit AI decisions, perform error analysis, and build training datasets over time, ensuring the system aligns with organizational needs through actionable, transparent, auditable methodology.

 The Challenge We Solve